 Learning from native English speaking teachers in class and practicing the rest of the time with other campers, staff and locals, helps our campers to rapidly develop their vocabulary and understanding as well as their confidence and ability to engage in conversation in a language other than their mother tongue.

 Village Camps has over the years ingeniously crafted language-learning programmes designed to fully engage the campers.
 An exciting range of projects, tasks, quizzes, competitions and games inspires the interest and ensure the involvement of every camper.

-Emphasis is on gaining confidence and improving vocabulary so that they acquire fluency, engage in conversation and can aim at a presentation to an audience.
+Emphasis is on gaining confidence and improving vocabulary so that they acquire fluency, engage in conversation and develop the skills and confidence to make a presentation to an audience.

-‘Personality poster’ - on the first morning the campers make up a ‘personality poster’ about themselves and use adjectives that they think describe their personality.
+‘Personality poster’ - Campers make up a ‘personality poster’ about themselves and use adjectives that they think describe their personality.
 This is a great way to get to know new friends and to take the first steps in language learning.

-‘The Great Survival Debate’ is an imaginary debate on the equipment necessary for survival in the desert.
+‘The Great Survival Debate’ - This is an imaginary debate on the equipment necessary for survival in the desert.
 Everyone has to discuss the issues and learn the vocabulary.

 Making the Projects Work

-At the end of all projects the groups present their results often using one of their ‘products’ (e.g. the film, travel brochure or a song).
+Project work facilitates the learning of vocabulary in an ‘inter-group’ way – using new words and talking between each other and gaining confidence and language skills.
+At the end of all projects the groups present their results often using one of their project “product” (e.g. the film, travel brochure or a song).

 Accommodations, Excursions & Activities

-Further details on the excursions and on the activities available at the Leysin camp can be found in the "Country Switzerland Overview Pages".
+Further details on the excursions and on the activities available at the Leysin camp can be found on the Switzerland Overview Page.